Sponsored content

 Great Smoky Mountains National Park, Tennessee, USA

 While Yellowstone, Yosemite, and Grand Canyon may be some of the US’s best-known national parks, they’re not the most visited.
 That honour falls to the Great Smoky Mountains National Park, which straddles the border of Tennessee and North Carolina.
-Stretching for a whopping 522,427 acres, the park is stupendously beautiful and is home to one of the oldest mountain ranges in the world.
+Stretching a whopping 522,427 acres, the park is stupendously picturesque and is home to one of Earth’s oldest mountain ranges.

 10. Arches National Park, Utah, USA